mathspp/mathspp/pages/05.about/default.en.md

 read fantasy and technical books, write code and watch silly comedy movies.

-### Wall of love

-Here are some nice things people have to say about my content, my teaching, my newsletter, and my books:

-<script type="text/javascript" src="https://testimonial.to/js/iframeResizer.min.js"></script>
-<iframe id="testimonialto-carousel-all-mathspp-insider-newsletter-tag-all-dark" src="https://embed-v2.testimonial.to/carousel/all/mathspp-insider-newsletter?theme=dark&autoplay=off&showmore=on&one-row=on&same-height=on&tag=all" frameborder="0" scrolling="no" width="100%"></iframe>
-<script type="text/javascript">iFrameResize({log: false, checkOrigin: false}, "#testimonialto-carousel-all-mathspp-insider-newsletter-tag-all-dark");</script>

-If you want to add your testimonial to the wall of love, you can:

- - tweet your testimonial and tag me ([@mathsppblog][twitter]); or
- - add your text/video testimonial in [this page][collect-testimonials].

 ### Contacts

 You can drop me a line to rodrigo (at) mathspp (dot) com.